 Indian history proclaims the heroic feats of the kings and queens of the yesteryears.
-Their valor, royal lifestyle, beauty and charisma fascinate us.
+Their valour, royal lifestyle, beauty and charisma fascinate us.
 The reminiscence of their past deeds and actions are relived in the different historical cities, towns and monuments they have constructed.
-The tales of their wars, and their undaunted courage to fight with the enemies speak about their zeal and power to upheld their pride for their motherland.
+The tales of their wars and their undaunted courage to fight with the enemies speak about their zeal and power to uphold their pride for their motherland.
 The historical places in India narrate the rich cultures, traditions and customs that prevailed during the reign of the rulers of the various dynasties.
-Visiting such places adorned by majestic forts, splendid palaces, curated royal gardens, architectural monuments and many other spectacular structures provides a glimpse about the passion and artistic skill of the rulers of the ancient India.
+Visiting such places adorned by majestic forts, splendid palaces, curated royal gardens, architectural monuments and many other spectacular structures provides a glimpse of the passion and artistic skill of the rulers of ancient India.

 Taj Mahal, Agra

 Indian history is incomplete without the mention of the glamorous, stunning and incredible Taj Mahal.
 And if you are touring India, it is a must-visit.
 Taj Mahal in Agra is one of the top historical places in India.
 The monument is the symbolic representation of the unprecedented love of the Mughal Emperor Shah Jahan for his beloved queen Mumtaz Mahal.
 Its enigmatic beauty and grandeur are unparalleled and incomparable.
 Built in white sparkling marble, the idea to construct this amazing structure surfaced in the year 1632.
 Such was its design intricacy and marvel, that to incorporate all the architectural carvings, it took a whopping 22 years for completion.
 Be it in daylight or under the moonlight, the charm of the Taj Mahal allures tourists from all over the world.

 Hawa Mahal, Jaipur